steve-bate/fediverse-jsonschema/README.md

 The schemas are stored in the `schemas` directory.
 I use subdirectories to manage the complex schemas.

+The test documents are are in the `tests\docs` directory.

 Rather than one large file, the schemas are currently separated into files that generally correspond to a "type" in the related protocol.
 In the future, I may consider writing a script to combine the files into one schema file.

 The schema ids are in the form `schema:<path>` and, in Python, I use a resolver to map the schema id to the directory and file containing the schema.

+Note that JSON-LD data is preprocessed to remove any object keys with `null` values.
+These are noise since they ignored in a JSON-LD data model and handling them in the schema makes it much more complex.

+The JSON-LD documents are also tested to be sure they can be expanded using the standard JSON-LD expansion algorithms.
+There is no check that the results make sense from an ActivityPub perspective.

 ### Activity Streams 2.0 (AS2) Schema